janoodleFTW/timy-messenger/README.md

 ### B5.
 Final steps

-Run the flutter app using your favorite IDE (e.g. Visual Studio Code / Android Studio).
+Run the flutter app using your favourite IDE (e.g. Visual Studio Code / Android Studio).
 Next, you’ll need to run the app.

 *Note: Please skip any error that might occur.*